mov-78/is.js/README.md

 is.inArray( [ 2 ] , [ 1 , [ 2 ] , 3 ] , 0 , is.deepEqual ) // true
 is.inArray( [ 2 ] , [ 1 , [ 2 ] , 3 ] , is.deepEqual ) // true; `offset` can be omitted when passing a custom comparator only
 is.inArray( 2 , [ 1 , 2 , 3 ] , ( val , arrMember ) => val === arrMember ) // true; `comparator` takes two parameters, the element to search and the array element of current iteration
-is.inArray( undefined , new Array( 5 ) ) // false; skip holes by default
-is.default.skipHoles = false // configurable; turn off skipping holes
-is.inArray( undefined , new Array( 5 ) ) // true
 ```

 #### is.sameType( value , other )